Italy - Factors to watch on July 31

 The asset manager is looking around to buy a small investment bank or a minority stake or bring in people with those skills as it seeks to boost its 'individual savings plan' business, the group's founder Ennio Doris told Corriere della Sera in an interview published on Sunday.

-After completing a deal to shed 1.4 billion euros in soured loans earlier this month, the lender plans to sell additional non-performing loans worth around 100 million euros gross by year-end, director general Mauro Selvetti told Il Sole 24 Ore on Sunday.
+After completing a deal to shed 1.4 billion euros in soured loans earlier this month, the lender plans to sell additional problem loans worth around 100 million euros gross by year-end, director general Mauro Selvetti told Il Sole 24 Ore on Sunday.
 Chairman Miro Fiordi added that cutting its bad loan burden would help position the company in any future tie-ups, adding Creval was open to evaluate all strategic options.

 The Italian builder said on Friday it had won a 171 million euro contract to build new headquarters for oil and gas group Eni on the outskirts of Milan.